FrankieFinancial/onboarding-widget/README.md

 ```
 authorization: machine {encoded credentials}
 ```
-**In the request's body, include a field "referrer" with the pattern in a string compatible with javascript regex.
-This pattern will be used to match the url from which calls can be made using the token**
+**Optionally, include a field "referrer" in the request's body, with the pattern in a string compatible with javascript regex.
+This pattern will be used to verify the domain name of the url from which calls can be made using the token**

-*This string will be surrounded by ^ and $, so the pattern needs to match the full domain name (see image below).
-You can test your pattern in [Regex101](https://regex101.com/)
+*This string will be surrounded by ^ and $ and then matched against the domain name only, so the pattern needs to match the full domain name, excluding protocol or subdomains (see image below).
+You can test your pattern in [Regex101](https://regex101.com/)*

+While not required, this option is highly recommended, as it secures your short lived token from being used from unknown sources.
+The only reason not to use it is in case your frontend is configured not to send Referer (sic) headers.
+[Read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy).

 ```
 {